-The competition's most successful club, Real Madrid, is on a roll, having won three consecutive Champions League titles and four of the last five overall.
-But with the formidable presence of Zidane in the dugout and Ronaldo on the pitch now consigned to history, the 2018/19 Champions League looks wide open.
+Real Madrid may have won three consecutive Champions League titles and four of the last five overall, but the wheels have come off domestically with the formidable presence of Zidane in the dugout and Ronaldo on the pitch now consigned to history.
+The 2018/19 Champions League looks wide open.

 Big-spending Paris Saint-Germain and Man City will be particularly desperate to break their duck and win the trophy for the first time in their respective histories, but a Ronaldo-bolstered Juventus will surely be among the main challengers to thwart their attempts.
 Still haunted by the Karius catastrophe of the 2018 final, Liverpool will also be among the favourites, and you'd be foolish to rule out the likes of Barcelona, Bayern Munich and Atletico Madrid, too.

 Whoever takes European glory come May 2019, you can be sure Messi, Ronaldo, Mbappe, Neymar, Modric, Hazard and the countless other stars in the competition will make it a tournament to remember.
 So scroll down to make sure you can grab a live stream of all the Champions League matches you want to see.

 Use a VPN to watch Champions League football from anywhere

 If you're in a country that's not showing your Champions League match of choice, or if you're not by a TV come kick-off time for the big games – don't sweat.
 With numerous online channels and, crucially, the option of a VPN service, you can tune into those fixtures no matter where you are in the world.
 And best of all, it's really easy to do: